In XI, Yuri tells Gai to try pulling off a Hurricane Upper. The joke here is that Gai and Joe sound the same.

 In English, Clark went from Sean Michaels (Maximum Impact) to Eric Kelso (XII).

-Kim is voiced by Kazuhiko Nagata in XII, succeeding Satoshi Hashimoto (Hashimoto still voices Terry, though).
+Kim is voiced by Kazuhiko Nagata in XII, succeeding Satoshi Hashimoto (Hashimoto voices Terry until XIII, where Takashi Kondo takes over for XIV).

 Akoya Sogi (who has voiced Mai from the beginning up to XI) has been replaced by Ami Koshimizu as of KOF Sky Stage.
 Given that Sogi has apparently retired, it's a safe bet to assume that Koshimizu will take over in all subsequent appearances.
 This could also be the reason behind Mai's absence in XII.